WebAssembly/component-model/design/mvp/WIT.md

 `use`s are replaced by direct aliases to preceding type imports as determined by the WIT resolution process.

-Unlike most other WIT constructs, the `@feature` and `@version` gates are not represented in the component binary.
-Instead, these are considered "macro" constructs that take the place of maintaining two copies of a single WIT document.
-In particular, when encoding a collection of WIT documents into a binary, a target version and set of feature names is supplied and determines whether individual gated items are included or not.
+Unlike most other WIT constructs, the `@since` and `@unstable` gates are not represented in the component binary.
+Instead, they are considered "macro" constructs that take the place of maintaining two copies of a single WIT document.
+In particular, when encoding a collection of WIT documents into a binary, the target version and set of explicitly-enabled feature names determine whether individual gated features are included in the encoded type or not.

 For example, the following WIT document:
 ```wit